Dr. Micheal Allen

 Cassandra grew up in central Florida.
 She has always had a passion for nature and wildlife.
 This passion encouraged her to take Oceanography in high school.
 Through this course she examined specimens in the classroom, on the East Coast and Gulf Coast beaches of Florida.
 Later in life she participated in trainings on grassroots, educational outreach, campaign strategies, and knowledge of environmental factors on ecology.
 Her study interests through these trainings were education on sustainability for oceans and forests.
 In 2014, Cassandra moved to Levy County, FL.
 Here she completed her AA at Santa Fe College, and started working for the Levy County Visitors Bureau as the Administrative Assistant.
 There she gained extensive knowledge in marketing in the tourism industry, as well as knowledge for marketing a nature based destination.
 Her goal is to help maintain and preserve the quality and originality of the coastline, and help educate communities about the beautiful coastline the NCBS serves.
 Cassandra brings over eight years of customer service and administrative skills to the team at NCBS.

 Emily is a life-long native of Cedar Key, Florida.
 She grew up, went to school, and worked on the island until she graduated with her class of only 15 students from the local High School in 2015.
 In her senior year, she dedicated her time to create a new program (Reel Recycling) for students to earn their community hours by collecting used mono-filament fishing line to be sent to Berkeley College, which was then recycled into tackle boxes.
-Her first year, Emily gathered 9Ibs of fishing line, gained her required hours to graduate, and selected a successor to ensure the programs longevity.
 After being heavily influenced throughout her life by art, nature, and technology, she decided to attend Santa Fe College in Gainesville to obtain her A.S.
 Degree in Graphic Design in 2017.
-Today, she continues to be an active member of the community, owns several small businesses in Cedar Key and works part-time as a Graphic Designer at the Nature Coast Biological Station.
+Today, she continues to be an active member of the community, owns two small businesses in Cedar Key and works part-time as Graphic Designer and Multi-Media Communication Specialist at the Nature Coast Biological Station.